 Once a judge issues a Judgment of Nullity, your marriage is considered void, which means that it is treated as if you were never married.
 While there will be no equitable distribution of marital property, a judge in an annulment case may award child support and/or alimony.

 In a New Jersey divorce, one or both of the spouses must have been a resident of the state for at least one year before filing the action for divorce.
 Unlike divorce, there is no residency requirement to qualify for annulment in New Jersey.
 In order to qualify for an annulment, you simply must reside in New Jersey when you file for annulment.

 An annulment is a complicated legal process that requires the advice and guidance of an experiences family law attorney.
-Call Peter Van Aulen today for a free consultation to discuss your particular case and determine whether annulment is the right choice for you.
+Call Peter Van Aulen today for a free 30 minute in office consultation to discuss your particular case and determine whether annulment is the right choice for you.